ThotaNithin79/candy-crush/README.md

 # Candy Crush Game Clone
 A fun and interactive game inspired by Candy Crush.
-Match candies, earn points, and level up!
+Match candies, earn points, and level up!!!